Everybody wants to be happy all the time, and I do, too. But it shocked me when my psychiatrist told me that sometimes, “It’s okay not to be okay!”

 Part of the problem, I’ve come to believe, is that people who search for meaning in their lives often bypass the simpler, and more every day, experiences that usually make up the larger meaning of one’s life. — Suzanne St. John Smith Psy.D.

 It can be due to the effect of social media in our lives.
 Your feelings are sometimes as bogus as the fake news flooding Facebook.
 It’s true that social media is a happy place, but is also a place where it’s hard to be your real self.
+There is something about it that damage your perception and outlook in life.

 You are always taking a selfie of yourself in the workplace doing the job that makes you feel you suck, excitedly having group photos with people who talk behind your back, doing stuff you don’t actually like.
 It is a way of presenting the person that is not you just for the sake of showing the world that you are living a life of a YOLO.